Warranty & Service

 - Make sure the combustion air intake located in your mechanical room is unobstructed

-- Make sure all floor heat registers are open and heat runs coming from furnace are open
+- Make sure all floor heat registers and heat runs coming from furnace are open

 - Keep window treatments/blinds open so air can circulate around the glass of the window